cyberark/conjur/design/oss_suite_release.md

 ## Considerations

-### How CyberArk Dynamic Access Provider (DAP) Will Use the OSS Release
+### How CyberArk Dynamic Access Provider (DAP) Will Use the Conjur Open Source Release
 At current, when a new Conjur Enterprise is built it is based on a manually pinned version of Conjur OSS.
-We propose implementing automation as part of this release to auto-update the pinned version of Conjur OSS used in Conjur Enterprise with each new OSS Suite Release, so that Conjur Enterprise stays consistent with the latest stable release of Conjur OSS.
+We propose implementing automation as part of this release to auto-update the pinned version of Conjur Open Source used in Conjur Enterprise with each new OSS Suite Release, so that Conjur Enterprise stays consistent with the latest stable release of Conjur OSS.

 ### Out of Scope
-- Including any other public repositories beyond those listed above in the initial Conjur OSS Suite Release or on the GitHub landing page.
+- Including any other public repositories beyond those listed above in the initial Conjur Open Source Suite Release or on the GitHub landing page.
-- Creating a landing page with any functionality beyond a curated list of Conjur OSS Suite repositories, with descriptions and links.
+- Creating a landing page with any functionality beyond a curated list of Conjur Open Source Suite repositories, with descriptions and links.
-- Implementing more than the framework for end-to-end tests and a very basic initial end-to-end test for the Conjur OSS Suite.
-For more comprehensive test coverage, we will continue to rely on the integration tests written in the individual components, and in future efforts we will review their comprehensiveness and determine potential improvements / ways to leverage the central Conjur OSS Suite Release repo.
+- Implementing more than the framework for end-to-end tests and a very basic initial end-to-end test for the Conjur Open Source Suite.
+For more comprehensive test coverage, we will continue to rely on the integration tests written in the individual components, and in future efforts we will review their comprehensiveness and determine potential improvements / ways to leverage the central CConjur Open Source Suite Release repo.
 - Automatically including deprecated versions of components during temporary deprecation windows.
 - Plans for addressing security vulnerabilities in collaboration with downstream